frankcohen/ReflectionsOS/Docs/SD formating on ESP32S3 + SD:Nand + SPI + Fat.md

 SdFat works with a lot of hardware and SD cards, and it is possible it will not work with yours.

 SPI bus speed.
+SdFat sets SPI bus speed with the SD_SCK_MHZ macro.
+50 works for my ESP32-S3-Mini-N1.
+I have found no clear method of determining the speed for a given board and SD/Nand component.
+Try lesser values.
+For example, 30, 20, 10.

 SD card won't format.
 Usually because it is broken.
 Or maybe partially zapped from static electricity.
+Or it is a low quality SD card that works inconsistently.

 Conflicts with the board definitions.
+Check the pin use on your board.

-SdFat's creator/maintainer does an amazing job at interacting with his community.
-I recommend you post an issue for support.
+In the event something goes wrong, SdFat's creator/maintainer does an amazing job at interacting with his community.
+I recommend you search the issues, and if you need to post an issue.

+--

 Frank Cohen, 2023
 [Reflections Project](https://github.com/frankcohen/ReflectionsOS)